Ending Your Marriage or Domestic Partnership in Washington without Children: The Basics

-In a dissolution, each party must tell the court about all of his/her property and debts – separate and community.
-The court must divide all of the parties' property and debts in the Decree of Dissolution.
+Each party must tell the court about all his/her separate and community property and debts.
+The court must divide all the parties' property and debts in the Final Divorce Order.

-Washington is a community property state.
-Generally, in Washington, all property that either party gets during the marriage or domestic partnership is community property and belongs to both parties.
-If property, such as a house, other real estate or a car, is purchased during the marriage or domestic partnership, the property is probably community property even if only one party is on the title.
-Each party's earnings, any pension benefits accrued, and any 401(k) contributions made during the marriage or domestic partnership are community property.
+Washington is a community propertystate.
+Generally, in Washington, all property either party gets during the marriage/domestic partnership is community property and belongs to both parties.
+If a spouse/partner buys property, such as a house, other real estate or a car, during the marriage/domestic partnership, the property is probably community property even if only one party is on the title.
+Each party's earnings, any pension benefits accrued, and any 401(k) contributions made during the marriage/domestic partnership are community property.

-- Community law rights of domestic partners only apply from the date of registration of partnership or June 12, 2008, whichever comes later.
-If you and your partner were involved in a marriage-like relationship before June 12, 2008, or the registration of your partnership, and you acquired property together during that time, see a lawyer with expertise in community property issues.
+*Community law rights of domestic partners only apply from the date of registration of partnership or June 12, 2008, whichever comes later.
+If you and your partner were involved in a marriage-like relationship before June 12, 2008, or the registration of your partnership, and you acquired property together during that time, see a family law attorney with expertise in community property issues.

-Separate property belongs to only one spouse or partner.
-Generally it is property that the party got before the marriage or domestic partnership, or which was given to that person by inheritance or gift (whether before or during the marriage or domestic partnership), or which the party got after separation.
-(If you lived together in a stable relationship before your marriage or domestic partnership, the property and earnings that you had during the time that you lived together may also be considered community property.)
+Separate propertybelongs to only one spouse/partner.
+Generally it is property the party got before the marriage/domestic partnership, inherited or got as a gift either before or during the marriage/domestic partnership, or got after separation.
+(If you lived together in a stable relationship before your marriage/domestic partnership, the property and earnings you had during the time you lived together may also be community property.)

-Generally, all debts created by either party during the marriage or domestic partnership are community debts.
+Generally, all debts created by either party during the marriage/domestic partnership are community debts.
 Both parties are equally responsible for paying.
-Separate debts are those that are made before the marriage or domestic partnership or after the date of separation.
+Separate debts are those made

-The law on community and separate property in marital dissolutions can be very complicated.
-We cannot provide all of the information you might want about property and debts in this publication.
+The law on community and separate property can be very complicated.
 This section will try to give general answers to frequently asked questions about property and debts.
 Talk to a lawyer for more information.

 Will the court divide all of our property and debts 50/50?

-The court does not have to award one party's separate property to that party, or to divide the community property 50/50.
+It depends.
+The court does not have to award one party's separate property to that party, or divide the community property 50/50.
 The court can make any division of property and debts that is just and equitable, after considering:

-The economic circumstances of each spouse/partner at the time the division of property is to become effective.
+The economic circumstances of each spouse/partner at the time the division of property is to happen

 How does the court decide what is a just and equitable division of property and debts?

-The main factor that a court will consider is in what type of financial condition the division of property and debts will leave each party in after dissolution.
+It will depend on several things.
+The main factor is what type of financial condition the division of property and debts will leave each party in.
 The court generally will not want to leave one party extremely wealthy and the other poor.
-The court will consider issues such as each party's age, health, education, and prospects for employment.
+The court will also consider issues such as each party's age, health, education, and work prospects.

-Example: in a long-term marriage or domestic partnership in which one party has not worked much outside the home, the court is more likely to award that party more of the community property (or long-term maintenance) to make sure that party does not end up much poorer than the other party.
+Example 1: in a long-term marriage/domestic partnership where one party has not worked much outside the home, the court may award that party more community property (or long-term maintenance) to make sure s/he does not end up much poorer than the other.

-Another example: if one party is disabled and will not be able to work, the court may award the disabled party more of the community property.
+Example 2: One party is disabled and unable to work.
+The court may award the disabled party more community property.

-Another: the court may consider which party will be able to afford to pay the debts after dissolution when deciding who must pay them.
+Example 3: the court may consider which party will be able to afford to pay the debts after divorce when deciding who must pay them.